ing-bank/lion/packages/validate/docs/ValidationSystem.md

 - isStringValidator
 - equalsLengthValidator, minLengthValidator, maxLengthValidator, minMaxLengthValidator
 - isNumberValidator, minNumberValidator, maxNumberValidator, minMaxNumberValidator
-- isDateValidator, minDateValidator, maxDateValidator, minMaxDateValidator
+- isDateValidator, minDateValidator, maxDateValidator, minMaxDateValidator, isDateDisabled
 - isEmailValidator

+All validators return `true` if the required validity state is met.

 As you can see, 'required' is placed in a string notation.
 It is the exception to the rule, since the implementation of required is context dependent: it will be different for a regular input